 If you pay on a week-to-week basis, the cost of the service is $80 per week.
 This option is only available after your first full month of service has elapsed (in other words, you have to be a client for a month before you can pay weekly).

-Pay monthly for $65 per week (best value)
+Pay monthly (four weeks) for $65 per week (best value)

-If you pay on a monthly basis (four weeks in advance), the cost is $260 for four weeks of service.
-This breaks down to be $65 per week.
+If you would pay on a monthly basis (four weeks at a time) rather than on a week-to-week basis, the cost drops significantly to $65 per week.
+This comes out to a total of $260 for four weeks of service.

 Easy to change or cancel your plan anytime